快猫短视频

 Smoking is by far the most common cause of COPD.
 The risk goes up the more you smoke and the longer you smoke.

-COPD tends to get worse over time, especially if a person continues to smoke.
-There is no cure for COPD, although some medicines might help with symptoms.
+Over time, COPD can also make it hard to breathe when you are at rest, sometimes even if you are getting oxygen.
+COPD tends to get worse over time, especially if you continue to smoke.
+There is no cure for COPD, but some medicines might help with symptoms.

 Chronic bronchitis

-Chronic bronchitis is a common problem in people who smoke for a long time.
-In this disease, the airways make too much mucus, forcing the person to try to cough it out.
-The airways become inflamed (swollen), and the cough becomes chronic (long-lasting).
 The symptoms can get better at times, but the cough keeps coming back.
 Over time, the airways can get blocked by scar tissue and mucus, which can lead to bad lung infections (pneumonia).

 Emphysema